The 10 Best Things To Do In New York City During Christmas

 #5 Chinatown At Christmas

 Looking for somewhere to eat on Christmas?
 Go to Chinatown and find lanterns, lights, and food.
-Wander Mott Street between Bleecker and Chatham Square or Canal Street to find the heart of Chinatown.
-You’ll find the best noodles, tea, boutiques, and souvenir shops.
+Stroll on Mott Street between Bleecker and Chatham Square or Canal Street and you will be in the pulse of Chinatown.
+Enjoy the best Chinese food and all the NYC souvenirs your family wants for the holidays.

 #6 Little Italy At Christmas